Grand Coulee Dam School District Highly Capable Program Description

 The identification process uses a multiple measures approach to help teachers, principals and parents make appropriate decisions about the learning needs of highly capable learners.
 Students can be referred by parents, teachers, counselors, students, and administrators.

 The Cognitive Abilities Test (COGAT) is administered to all students referred for highly capable testing.
-This is not an IQ test but it does show ability in advanced thinking and problem solving.
-Scores from the Smarter Balanced Assessment (SBA), Measure of Academic Progress (MAP) and other district assessments are also part of the process.
+This is not an IQ test but it does show ability at advanced thinking and problem-solving.
+Scores from the Smarter Balanced Assessment (SBA), STAR Math/Reading, and other district assessments are also part of the process.

 Common Highly Capable Indicators